How to resize logical volume management devices that use Azure Disk Encryption

 sudo vgdisplay -v vgname

-Screenshot showing the code that checks information about the volume group.
-The results are highlighted.
+Screenshot showing the code that checks information about the volume group with the results highlighted.

 4. Check the disk sizes.
 You can use fdisk or lsblk to list the drive sizes.